Published at: 2025-10-30

 1.3.1 Select Personnel, Roles, or Variables

-• Approvers can be individuals, roles, approval roles (configured in business roles), user groups, process variables, or data variables.
-Multiple approver groups can be set conditionally.
+• Assignees can be individuals, roles, approval roles (configured in business roles), user groups, process variables, data variables, or grouped by conditions.

 • Data variables support trigger object fields and lookup-associated object fields.